IMPORTANT SAFETY INFORMATION

-Cases of life‐threatening serious rashes, including Stevens‐Johnson syndrome, toxic epidermal necrolysis, and/or rash‐related death, have been caused by lamotrigine.
+Cases of life‐threatening serious rashes, including Stevens‐Johnson syndrome and toxic epidermal necrolysis, and/or rash‐related death have been caused by lamotrigine.
 The rate of serious rash is greater in pediatric patients than in adults.
 Additional factors that may increase the risk of rash include:

 Please refer to the full Prescribing Information for lamotrigine tablets, USP for the complete boxed warning.

 Epilepsy—adjunctive therapy in patients aged 2 years and older::

 Epilepsy—monotherapy in patients aged 16 years and older: Conversion to monotherapy in patients with partial-onset seizures who are receiving treatment with carbamazepine, phenytoin, phenobarbital, primidone, or valproate as the single antiepileptic drug.

 Bipolar disorder: Maintenance treatment of bipolar I disorder to delay the time to occurrence of mood episodes in patients treated for acute mood episodes with standard therapy.

 Treatment of acute manic or mixed episodes is not recommended.
 Effectiveness of lamotrigine in the acute treatment of mood episodes has not been established.

 Lamotrigine is contraindicated in patients who have demonstrated hypersensitivity to the drug or its ingredients.